rohitchavan-git/core-sw-principle/README.md

-# Project Design Patterns and Principles
+# Core software Engineering Principles

 This repository follows various design patterns and principles to enhance the structure, maintainability, and extensibility of the codebase.
 Below is a brief overview of the design patterns and principles implemented: